 While much of the Chinese population still suffers from lactose intolerance, yogurt presents the advantage of being fermented, which makes it digestible.

-Why this yogurt rush?
 The eating habits of the Chinese have evolved in contact with the West.
-The main argument in favor of yoghurt: its content of probiotics, which strengthens the immune system and makes it the health ally against stomach problems and female hormonal discomforts.
+The main argument in favor of yogurt is it contains probiotics, which strengthen the immune system and make it a health ally against stomach problems and female hormonal discomforts.

 There is no doubt that Chinese parents, always very concerned about the health of their only child, are particularly sensitive to a product long known in Europe to strengthen the bones of growing children.

-Chinese sports coaches and health professionals are now even recommending the consumption of cow’s milk yoghurt to strengthen the body in sport practising and even to develop muscle mass faster in fitness, just like eggs and meat.
+Chinese sports coaches and health professionals are now even recommending the consumption of cow’s milk yogurt to strengthen the body in sports practice and even to develop muscle mass faster in fitness, just like eggs and meat.

-For Chinese consumers, yogurt is a product that gets carried away: if it does not come in the form of a bottle to drink, the yoghurt solo will be sold with a straw or a plastic spoon, which allows to eat it in walking in the street.
-A real boom in the market, high-sugar milk drinks are increasingly marketed in China.
+For Chinese consumers, yogurt is a product that gets carried away: if it does not come in the form of a bottle to drink from, the yogurt solo will be sold with a straw or a plastic spoon, which allows one to eat it while walking in the street.
+With a real boom in the market, high-sugar milk drinks are increasingly marketed in China.

 The tastes that please the most?
-Strawberry and nature first, then tropical fruits like coconut, kiwi, mango or pineapple.
+Strawberry and nature first, then tropical fruits like coconut, kiwi, mango, or pineapple.
 We then find blackberry and peach.
-Tapioca pearls are trendy, added to milk drinks as does the famous brand Yi Dian Dian.
+Tapioca pearls are trendy and added to milk drinks as does the famous brand Yi Dian Dian.
 Bubble tea is now the most popular street food in China.
 You can easily see people walking in the street, with a bottle of bubble tea in their hand.